I’m breaking down how to layer a room in 10 easy steps with details about background furnishings, wall decor, accessories, and more.

-Finding your decorating style and applying it to the rooms in your home can be a daunting task.
+Finding your decorating style, and applying it to the rooms in your home can be a daunting task.
 If you are working with a budget, which most people are, it can be downright frustrating.
 What made the process easier for me was to think of it as “layering.”
 I’ll show you how to layer a room in 10 easy steps…but keep in mind that it all doesn’t have to be done at once.
-Take it one or two steps at a time…take a break and live with it for a while.
+Take it one or two steps at a time…take a break, and live with it for a while.
 Then move on to the next step.
-By the time you are finished, you will have a room that perfectly reflects your style, decorated with things you love.
+By the time you are finished, you will have a room that perfectly reflects your personal style, and is decorated with things you love.

 1. Rug or Floor Covering

 It makes sense to start at the bottom, so the place to begin is with the floor.
 Area rugs can be used over carpet, as well as on hard surfaces.
 They can also be layered over each other to add extra interest to the mix.
 Area rugs come in all price points, so choosing rugs that are budget-friendly isn’t hard to do.
 If you want to invest a little more, it makes sense to choose something neutral, so you don’t tire of it before it wears out!
 You cannot go wrong by investing in a well-made, neutral area rug that will accommodate your evolving tastes.

 2. Window Treatments

 We can’t talk about how to layer a room without discussing window treatments.
 Window treatments add softness and texture, which are two things every room needs.
 Personally, I think a room looks unfinished without them.
 I recommend neutral colors for window treatments because they are an investment…both financially, and time-wise if you make your own.
 An alternative to soft window treatments, like panels or roman shades, are the very popular plantation shutters.
 They are beautiful enough to stand alone, but if you prefer a softer look, simply add panels or a top treatment.